 The evolution of mass media is an elongated, marked with milestones journey that is still being continued.
 The evolution of mass media occurred due to the need to pass on a message.
 In ultra-modern times the line between necessity and luxury is getting blurred but the bloom of mass media keeps on growing.

-Mass media came into being as one of the most dire necessities of mankind that were to stay informed and connected in a way that was beyond the capability of humane physical senses.
+Mass media and its evolution came into being as one of the most dire necessities of mankind that were to stay informed and connected in a way that was beyond the capability of humane physical senses.

 The earliest form of information for the masses was inscribed on stones, caves and pillars, there always has been necessary to pass on important information through generations along with spreading it to the masses.